larkin-git/turkish-items-mod/README.md

 ```

 ## Contributing
-If you are having problems with my mod, feel free to create a pull request.
+If you are having problems with my mod, feel free to create an issue.

 ## License
 [GNU 3.0 Public License](https://www.gnu.org/licenses/gpl-3.0.en.html)